genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_appendix_4_2022.md

 remd.inp  param/
 ```

-In the "`param/`" directory there are standard parameter files for the
+In the `param/` directory there are standard parameter files for the
 CG models.
-The file "`remd.inp`" is the control file that contains the
+The file `remd.inp` is the control file that contains the
 information for GENESIS to perform the REMD simulations:

 ```toml